Travis Scott to perform first shows since 2021 tragedy - NewsBreak

 The oldest victim was 27-year-old Danish Baig, who died trying to protect his fiancé, according to Vulture .

 The Hollywood Reporter and TMZ both released reports of someone randomly spiking attendees with drugs at the concert.
-Sources cited by the publications believed this could have started the pandemonium that led to the surge.Dave Chappelle attacked on stage by audience member
+Sources cited by the publications believed this could have started the pandemonium that led to the surge.Woman’s home raided during manhunt for Opelousas murder suspect

 Authorities never confirmed this theory but revealed that Narcan, a drug used to save people who are overdosing, was administered several times at the concert.
 They said they were investigating the theory.